zackw/www.owlfolio.org/src/posts/research/securing-the-future-net.md

 shaken everyone's confidence in the [PKIX][] (PDF, say sorry) mechanism that everyone currently uses to decide that a secure website is who it says it is, what can we do about it?
-I'm not going to attempt to summarize; instead I'm going to point at the <del>Etherpad log and</del>
+I'm not going to attempt to summarize; instead I'm going to point at the ~~Etherpad log and~~
-\[2016: the Etherpad log is no longer available either from Mozilla or the Internet Archive]
+*\[2016: the Etherpad log is no longer available either from Mozilla or the Internet Archive]*
 [video record of the discussion][], then plow boldly forward with my own (incontrovertibly correct, of course) opinion on the way forward, on the assumption that everyone who reads this will already be